LaWebcapsule/directus9/docs/reference/files.md

 ## List Files

-List all files that exist in Directus.
+List all files that exist in Directus9.

 ### Query Parameters